Skip to content

 ETIAS

-The delay of the EES had also pushed back the introduction of the European Travel and Authorisation System (ETIAS), which is now expected to be rolled at in the first half of 2025.
+The delay of the EES had also pushed back the introduction of the European Travel and Authorisation System (ETIAS), which is now expected to be rolled out in the first half of 2025.

 This will be an EU equivalent of the US ESTA, will cost €7 and be valid for three years or the lifecycle of the passport (whichever is first).